Spine Surgeons conducting surgery for Myofascial pain

 Lordosis

 A herniated disc, also known as a slipped or ruptured disc, occurs when the inner, softer portion of a spinal disc bulges out through a tear or crack in the outer, tougher portion of the disc.
-This can put pressure on the nerves in the spinal cord.
-This will cause pain, numbness, tingling, or weakness in the affected area of the body.
+When this happens, it can put pressure on the nerves in the spinal cord.
+Therefore, causing pain, numbness, tingling, or weakness in the affected area of the body.

 Scoliosis Quiz on the Herniated Disc page